kassko/data-mapper/EXAMPLE.md

 ### Multi-Property Data Source

-Use `MultiPropDataSource` when multiple properties come from the same source:
+Use `MultiPropDataSource` when multiple properties come from the same source.

+**Important**: Each `MultiPropDataSource` id can only be explicitly referenced ONCE per class via `DataSourceRef`.
+Other properties are automatically hydrated via "cross-hydration" when the returned data contains keys matching their source field mappings.

 ```php
 use Kassko\DataMapper\Attribute\MultiPropDataSource;